trothr/znetboot/Glossary.md

 # Glossary

 Many terms used by maniframers are acronyms, assumed to be already known and in the daily working language of end users.
 For people coming to the mainframe world, this can be quite confusing.
 This document serves as a 'Rosetta Stone' for translating mainframe-speak.

-Distributed -- term for non-mainframe stand-alone computers, often derived from 'desktop' PC architectures:
+-- Distributed: term for non-mainframe stand-alone computers, often derived from 'desktop' PC architectures:

 --- Intel and AMD x86
     [a largely obsolete 32 bit processors, but still commonly found in use]

 --- Intel and AMD x86_64
     [more modern 64 bit processors, most of which are capable of running PC 'virtualization' programs, such as Xen, Libvirt, and the proprietary VMWare]

 --- Intel IA64 (Itanium II) [obsolete early 64 bit processor family]

-Mainframe -- informal term for IBM "Z" class architecture.
+-- Mainframe: informal term for IBM "Z" class architecture.
 Other architectures include "I" and "P", which have mostly merged, and "X" for PC class systems.

 --- Z is a succession of mostly backward conmpatible designs, originating from the early System/360 instruction set (with that early subset of implemented binary Machine Language instructions still supported, and represented in a human-readible form in Basic Assembly Language LINK and surrounding ecosystem of I/O Channel Co-Processor design (similarly programmed in a CCP language).
 An I/O co-processor is designed to receive at high rate, commands and content data, and so to permit off-loading by the central computation hardware and RAM store to be able to hand off substantially all I/O tasks to the proper 'CCP', and then to task switch to another ready-to-go computational job in its 'runnable' job queue.

 The switch in context permitted a processor to engage in multi-task processing.
 This was used in release 360/VM to have a very early (pre Unix) form of three seeming virtual, but seperate task processor spaces (called BG, F1 and F2 -- the Background task, and Foreground 1 and 2 tasks) which was in use in the late 1960's, and has been extended ever since.

 --- P is the 'Power' RISC -- Reduced Instruction Set Computer -- architecture redesign.
 RISC represented a trend in the hardware processing the instructions, to shrink the nunber of instruction primitives which given semiconductor die or processor chipset needed to implement, and so, to get a net increase of speed, reduction of power needs, and so, more cost effective performance.

 ## Glossary